 Public Works was created in 1985 by the Cattaraugus County Legislature to consolidate the operations of the Highway, Refuse, and Buildings and Grounds divisions, along with the Onoville Marina.
 The Commissioner of Public Works assumed the administrative supervision of these units of County government.

 The lion's share of the financial and human resources in the Public Works Department is devoted to the maintenance of the 398 miles of road, 267 bridges, 274 culverts and 1,530 drainage structures under County jurisdiction.
 The Highway Division employs 127 full-time employees, including the Engineering Division, the Commissioner's staff and the Little Valley garage.
-There are a total of six highway facilities, plus the Little Valley maintenance facility completed in July 1998.
+There are a total of six highway facilities (Five Points Highway Barn was relocated to Little Valley in 2014), plus the Little Valley maintenance facility completed in July 1998.

 The second largest operation the Public Works Department oversees, and the one the public comes into contact with, is the Refuse Division.
 The County operates seven transfer stations: Salamanca, Dayton, Allegany, Portville, Five Points, Conewango, and Machias.
 Refuse employees 12 full-time and 19 part-time individuals.
-In 2013, the County processed over 7,669 tons of municipal solid waste and 1,775 tons (2012 number) of recyclable materials through its transfer stations.
+In 2014, the County processed 7,599 tons of municipal solid waste and 1,720 tons of recyclable materials through its transfer stations.
 This figure does not include yard waste materials collected at the stations to be composted.
-The anticipated 2014 expenditures for the Refuse Division (does not include closed Landfills) are $1,399,968; with anticipated revenues from disposal fees and sale of reclaimed materials in the amount of $1,376,200.
+The anticipated 2016 expenditure for the Refuse Division (includes closed Landfills) is $2.02 million with anticipated revenues from disposal fees and sale of reclaimed materials in the amount of $1,3 million.
 General tax levy pays the balance.

-The position of Director of Weights and Measures was transferred to the Department of Public Works by legislative action in 2004 to provide the director with additional resources in terms of clerical support and physical manpower to provide a greater ability to perform the essential functions within his position.
-The department's 2014 Weights and Measures budget is $95,683.
+The position of Director of Weights and Measures was transferred to the Department of Public Works by legislative action in 2004 to provide the director with additional resources in terms of clerical support and physical manpower.
+This organizational change enhanced the Director's ability to perform the essential functions within his position.
+The department's 2016 Weights and Measures budget is $99,276.